 Skip Hire Guide for Beginners

-Hiring a skip can be quite intimidating if you haven’t done it before.
-Skip companies seem to assume you already know how the process works and what sort of skip you need before you contact them.
+Hiring a skip can be quite daunting if you haven’t done it before.
+Everyone seems to assume you already know how it works and what you need.

 - Waste types – what can I put in a skip?

 - Skip size – what size skip is best to hire?

 - Skip permits – what is a skip permit or skip license?

 - CPZ suspension – what is a CPZ suspension fee?

 - Labour – do skip hire companies help load the waste into the skip?

 - Duration & collection – how long can I hire a skip for and when is it collected?

 - Access restrictions – what are the access requirements for a skip lorry?

 - Skip Hire Level Loads – how high can I load a skip?